BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 submission of the next ORSA.

+![<ctrl94>thought
+I need to perform three tasks on the given image:
+1.  **Concise summary for retrieval:** I will read the text and understand the main topic.
+The image is about "Guideline 17 - Group specificities on overall solvency needs".
+It outlines how insurance or reinsurance groups should assess their group-specific risks and overall solvency needs.
+It also lists specific factors to be considered in the ORSA (Own Risk and Solvency Assessment) record.
+The summary should capture these key concepts: "Guideline 17", "group solvency needs", "insurance/reinsurance undertaking", "group specific risks", "ORSA", and the factors like "capital sources", "capital transferability", "alignment of strategies", and "specific risks".

+2.  **Extract all text:** I will transcribe all the text visible in the image, including the title, the main paragraphs, and the lettered list items.
+I will be careful with punctuation and line breaks.

+3.  **Extract equations in LaTeX format:** I will check the image for any mathematical equations.
+In this case, there are no equations, so this section will be empty or I will state that there are none.

+**Step-by-step plan:**
+1.  **Read the title:** "Guideline 17 – Group specificities on overall solvency needs".
+This is the main topic.
+2.  **Read the first paragraph:** It talks about the responsibility of participating insurance/reinsurance undertakings, holding companies, etc., to assess group-specific risks, interdependencies, and their impact on overall solvency needs.
+It also mentions considering group specificities and how risks can be scaled up at the group level.
+3.  **Read the second paragraph:** It references "Guideline 5 on the record of each ORSA" and states that the group ORSA record must describe how certain factors were considered for the assessment of overall solvency needs.
+4.  **Read the lettered list (a-e):** This list details the factors to be considered:
+    a) Identification of capital sources and needs.
+    b) Assessment of capital availability, transferability, or fungibility.
+    c) References to envisaged capital transfers and their impact.
+    d) Alignment of individual and group strategies.
+    e) Specific risks the group could be exposed to.
+5.  **Synthesize the summary:** A good summary would be: "Guideline 17 outlines the requirements for assessing group-specific risks and overall solvency needs for insurance and reinsurance groups.
+It mandates that the group's Own Risk and Solvency Assessment (ORSA) record must detail the consideration of factors such as sources of capital, capital transferability, alignment of strategies, and specific group risks."
+This is concise and covers all key terms for retrieval.
+6.  **Transcribe the text:** I will copy the text exactly as it appears.
+    - Title: "Guideline 17 – Group specificities on overall solvency needs"
+    - First paragraph: "The participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should adequately assess the impact of all group specific risks and interdependencies within the group and the impact of these risks and interdependencies on the overall solvency needs.
+They should take into consideration the specificities of the group and the fact that some risks may be scaled up at the level of the group."
+    - Second paragraph: "In accordance with Guideline 5 on the record of each ORSA, the participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should include in the record of the group ORSA at least a description on how the following factors were taken into consideration for the assessment of overall solvency needs:"
+    - List a): "a) the identification of the possible sources of capital within the group and identification of potential needs for additional capital;"
+    - List b): "b) the assessment of availability, transferability or fungibility of capital;"
+    - List c): "c) references to any envisaged transfer of capital within the group, which would have a material impact on any entity of the group, and its consequences;"
+    - List d): "d) alignment of individual strategies with the ones established at the level of the group;"
+    - List e): "e) specific risks the group could be exposed to."
+7.  **Check for equations:** There are no mathematical equations.
+So, the LaTeX part will be empty.

-![This is a slide presenting Guideline 17, which outlines the requirements for assessing group-specific risks and their impact on the overall solvency needs of insurance and reinsurance undertakings.
-It lists five key factors that must be included in the group's Own Risk and Solvency Assessment (ORSA), such as identifying capital sources, assessing capital availability, and aligning strategies.
+The final output will be in plain text, with the summary first, followed by the full text extraction.
+No markdown.<ctrl95>A concise summary of Guideline 17 which outlines the requirements for assessing group-specific risks and overall solvency needs for insurance and reinsurance groups.
+It specifies factors to be included in the Own Risk and Solvency Assessment (ORSA) record, such as sources of capital, capital transferability, strategic alignment, and specific group risks.

 #### Guideline 17 – Group specificities on overall solvency needs

 The participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should adequately assess the impact of all group specific risks and interdependencies within the group and the impact of these risks and interdependencies on the overall solvency needs.
 They should take into consideration the specificities of the group and the fact that some risks may be scaled up at the level of the group.

-In accordance with Guideline 5 on the record of each ORSA, the participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should include in the record of the group ORSA at least a description on how the following factors were taken into consideration for the assessment of overall solvency needs:
+In accordance with Guideline 5 on the record of each ORSA, the participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should include in the record of the a description on how the following factors were taken into consideration for the assessment of overall solvency needs:

 a) the identification of the possible sources of capital within the group and identification of potential needs for additional capital;
 b) the assessment of availability, transferability or fungibility of capital;
 c) references to any envisaged transfer of capital within the group, which would have a material impact on any entity of the group, and its consequences;
 d) alignment of individual strategies with the ones established at the level of the group;
 e) specific risks the group could be exposed to.](#)